becdetat/nancy-gulp-bower-angular-learnings/README.md

 Now add the `vendorcss` task:

 	gulp.task('vendorcss', function(){
 	return gulp
 		// set source
 		.src(config.paths.vendorcss)
-			// the output will be written to dest/content/vendor.min.css .pipe(concat('vendor.min.css'))
+		// write to vendor.min.css
+		.pipe(concat('vendor.min.css'))

-			// write to dest/content
+		// write to dest
-			.pipe(gulp.dest(path.join(config.paths.destination, 'content/css')));
+		.pipe(gulp.dest(config.paths.destination));
 	});

-This takes all of the vendor CSS files specified in `gulp-config.json` and bundles them into `/src/site-dist/content/css/vendor.min.css`.
+This takes all of the vendor CSS files specified in `gulp-config.json` and bundles them into `/src/site-dist/vendor.min.css`.
 Very exciting but it hasn't minified the CSS yet.
 Time for some more plugins:

 [`gulp-bytediff`](https://www.npmjs.com/package/gulp-bytediff)